LaurentPetard/pim-community-dev/internal_doc/ARCHITECTURE.md

 But for our main object, i.e. the product, things are a little bit more complex, as the product itself has different parts with pretty strong domain meaning.
-But still, we could define the product aggregate as the product object itself, with all the other objects that belongs to it.
+But still, we could define the product aggregate as the product object itself, with all the other objects that belong to it.

 As an example, a `MetricValue` object, that is part of the Product `ValueCollection`, has a `Metric` object.
 This `Metric` object exclusively belongs to the value, which belongs to product itself.
 It's not shared and its life cycle is the one of